mklobucaric/ML-Titanik-Manual/README.md

-# Titanic Machine Learning Project
+# Titanic Machine Learning Project - Kaggle Notebook

 Ready to dive into a classic machine learning challenge?
 This project guides you through predicting passenger survival on the Titanic using a structured, best-practices approach.